-It is estimated that there were 280 centenarians living in Northern Ireland on 30 June 2015, the vast majority of whom (88.9 per cent) were female.
+It is estimated that there were 278 centenarians living in Northern Ireland on 30 June 2016, the vast majority of whom (86.7 per cent) were female.

-Figure 5 shows how the size and gender composition of the relatively small centenarian group has changed over the ten year period mid-2005 to mid-2015.

-Throughout the period in question, the centenarian group has almost doubled in size (142 centenarians in mid-2005 compared with 280 centenarians in mid-2015), with the number of females consistently and notably exceeding the number of males (see Figure 5).
-While the male proportion of those aged 100 and over increased from 8.0 per cent in mid-2014 to 11.1 per cent in mid-2015, over the last decade the male population has ranged from a low of 6.4 per cent in 2006 to a high of 17.5 per cent in 2008 (see Figure 6).
+Figure 5 shows how the size and gender composition of the relatively small centenarian group has changed over the ten year period mid-2006 to mid-2016.
+Throughout the period in question, the centenarian group has almost doubled in size (141 centenarians in mid-2006 compared with 278 centenarians in mid-2016), with the number of females consistently and notably exceeding the number of males (see Figure 5).
+Because of the relatively small number of people in the centenarian age group, small changes in the number of males and females can result in larger changes in the proportional representation of males and females (see Figure 6).

-Figure 5: Population aged 100 and over by sex (mid-2005 to mid-2015)
+Figure 5: Population aged 100 and over by sex (mid-2006 to mid-2016)